-    The channel’s content is made up of music videos, some of which are from films and television shows.
-The channel says it’s aggregated over 220k hours of video content.
+The channel’s content consists of music videos, some of which are from films and television shows.

 WWE, or World Wrestling Entertainment, is the most popular sports channel on the list.

-Hugely popular the world over, WWE have pulled in tens of millions of subscribers from every corner of the planet.
+Hugely popular worldwide, WWE has pulled in tens of millions of subscribers from every corner of the planet.

 The WWE channel has recaps of recent matches, full matches, and plenty of footage from their archives, including classic fights and interviews.

-Obviously Sony-owned, this Hindi-language channel is run by the Indian television channel of the same name.
+This Hindi-language channel, owned by Sony, is run by the Indian television channel of the same name.

-The channel has what you’d expect from a TV channel including full episodes of TV shows, teaser trailers, and episode clips.
+It has what you’d expect from a TV channel, including full episodes of TV shows, teaser trailers, and episode clips.

-Our only children’s channel in the list, it’s high position represents how much young kids watch YouTube videos.
-The platform has become an easy way for parents to keep their kids entertained, especially with its autoplay feature.
-(Note: This trend isn’t always good.)
+Cocomelon's high position represents how much young kids watch YouTube videos.
+The platform gives parents an easy way to keep their kids entertained.

-The channel itself has exactly what its title suggests.
-A huge bank of nursery rhymes about a range of subjects, featuring CGI characters and locations in a cartoonish design.
+The channel has a huge bank of nursery rhymes about various subjects, featuring CGI characters and locations in a cartoonish design.

-For 1,920 days PewDiePie was the most followed YouTube channel.
-And then came along T-Series, a record label and film production company from India.
-Despite PewDiePie trying his hardest to stay ahead of T-Series, he’s now far, far behind.
+For some time, PewDiePie was the most-followed YouTube channel.
+And then T-Series came along, a record label and film production company from India.
+Despite PewDiePie trying his hardest to stay ahead of T-Series, he’s now far behind.

-The content on the channel is a huge collections of music videos, film, clips, and trailers from T-Series creative output.
+The content on the channel is a huge collection of music videos, film clips, and trailers from T-Series creative output.
 Only time will tell if PewDiePie can ever retake the top spot.